auth0/docs/articles/api-auth/tutorials/silent-authentication.md

 The `prompt=none` parameter will cause Auth0 to immediately send a result to the specified `redirect_uri` (callback URL) using the specified `response_mode` with one of two possible responses:

-* A successful authentication response if the user already has a valid session in Auth0 and consent or other prompts are needed.
+* A successful authentication response if the user already has a valid session in Auth0 and no consent or other prompts are needed.
 * An error response if the user doesn't have a valid session or some interactive prompt is required.

 ::: note